[Matsumoto: A City of Water – Recommended Water Tours] Water Preserved Through the Ages

 Tsukui Izumi Shrine and the Well

-A 300-year-old zelkova tree and pure spring water
+A 300-year-old zelkova tree and crystal-clear spring water

-The name "Shimizu" for this area is said to derive from the spring water here, making it a sacred water site cherished since ancient times.
-During the Heian period, a road leading to government offices is believed to have passed nearby, making this a precious watering place for travelers and officials to quench their thirst.
+The name “Shimizu” (meaning “clear water”) for this area is said to derive from the spring water found here, reflecting the fact that it has long been revered as a sacred site of water.
+During the Heian period, a road leading to the government offices is said to have passed nearby, making this a precious watering hole where travelers and officials could quench their thirst.

-Within the shrine grounds stands a majestic zelkova tree, boasting a 300-year history and a height of 25 meters.
-Designated as a Special Natural Monument by the city, it has stood watch over the people alongside the spring water, serving both as the shrine's sacred tree and as a symbol of the community.
-Under the shade of this ancient tree, which evokes the passage of time, listening to the pure sound of the water brings a moment of profound peace.
+Within the shrine grounds stands a massive zelkova tree, boasting a height of 25 meters and an age of 300 years, which has been designated as a Special Natural Monument by the city.
+As the shrine’s sacred tree and a symbol of the region, it has continued to watch over the people alongside the spring water.
+If you listen closely to the sound of the pure water in the shade of this ancient tree, which evokes a sense of timelessness, you will find a moment of peace and tranquility.

 Show Details